Public-Health-Scotland/R-Resources/PHS R style guide.md

 ### 10 - R User Group

 The PHI R User Group shares good practice amoungst the user community and is a useful support system for users requiring assistance.
-For more information and to sign up to the mailing list contact: NSS.Rusergroup@nhs.net.
+For more information and to sign up to the mailing list contact: phs.rusergp@phs.scot